 Esperia Chrome Table Lamp

-Materials: Chromed metal (iron) tube/cylinder.
-The tube is painted white inside.
-Chrome ring.
-Orange painted wooden disc.
+Materials: Thick chromed metal (iron) tube/cylinder.
+The tube is painted white on the inside.
+Chrome ring used as a base.
+Orange painted wooden disc inside the ring.
 Bakelite socket.

 Height: 32,5 cm / 12.79”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.